TBD54566975/tbdex/specs/http-api/README.md

 ---

+# Callbacks
+Callbacks are implemented via the `replyTo` property on the [request to create an exchange](#create-exchange).

+`replyTo` is a fully qualified URI which could either be a DID or just a URL.

+If `replyTo` is present, a PFI will send any/all new messages for a given exchange to the supplied URI.
+This makes the URI scoped to each exchange, allowing the caller to specify a different URI per exchange if they so wish.

+If `replyTo` is _not_ present, the caller will have to poll the PFI for the exchange in question to receive new messages.

+---

 # Offerings

 The [`Offering`](../README.md#offering) resource is used to convey the currency pairs a PFI is _offering_.
 It includes information about payment methods and associated fees.